Boveek/alx-low_level_programming/0x09-static_libraries/README.md

-This is a directory that contains projects on static library
+This is a directory that contains a static library I created to contain some functions Ive ever created